lohek330/lihongkang.github.io/_pages/about.md

 ------
 # Recent News 🔥

+2025.10: I am honored to be selected as the Top Reviewer of Neurips 2025.

+2025.10: I will serve as the Area Chair of [CPAL 2026](https://cpal.cc/).

 2025.10: Invited [talk](https://today.iit.edu/ece-graduate-research-seminar-by-hongkang-li-theoretical-perspectives-of-efficient-learning-for-large-foundation-models/) titled "Theoretical Perspectives of Efficient Learning for Large Foundation Models" at Illinois Tech.

 2025.09: 😺 One paper accepted by Neurips 2025.
 See you in San Diego.